 The fetch-clause sets a maximum number of rows that can be retrieved.
-It lets the database manager know that the application does not want to retrieve more than fetch-row-count rows, regardless of how many rows there are in the intermediate result table.
+Use this clause to communicate to the database manager that the application is designed in such a way that it is not to retrieve more than fetch-row-count rows, regardless of how many rows there are in the intermediate result table.
 An attempt to fetch beyond fetch-row-count rows is handled the same way as normal end of data.

-Determining a predictable set of rows to retrieve requires the specification of an ORDER BY clause with sort keys that uniquely identify the sort order of each row in the intermediate result table.
-If the intermediate result table includes duplicate sort keys for some rows, the order of the rows is not deterministic.
+Determining a predictable set of rows to retrieve requires the specification of an ORDER BY clause with sort keys that would uniquely identify the sort order of each row in the intermediate result table.
+If the intermediate result table includes duplicate sort keys for some rows, the order of these rows is not deterministic.
 If there is no ORDER BY clause, the intermediate result table is not in a deterministic order.
-If the order of the intermediate result table is not deterministic, the set of rows retrieved is unpredictable.
-If both the order-by-clause and fetch-clause are specified, the fetch-clause is processed on the ordered data.
+If the order of the intermediate result table is not deterministic, the set of rows that are retrieved is unpredictable.

-- An expression that specifies the maximum number of rows to retrieve. fetch-row-count must not contain a scalar-fullselect, a column reference, a table reference, a user-defined function reference, or a built-in scalar function identified as restricted in a check constraint; see check-constraint.
+- An expression that specifies the maximum number of rows to retrieve.
+The expression must not contain a column reference, a scalar-fullselect, a function that is not deterministic, a function that has an external action, or a sequence reference (SQLSTATE 428H7).
+The numeric value must be a positive number or zero (SQLSTATE 2201W).
 If the data type of the expression is not BIGINT, the result of the expression is cast to a BIGINT value.
-The value of fetch-row-count must be a positive number or zero.
-It cannot be the null value.
+When fetch-row-count is omitted, it is equivalent to 1.

 Limiting the result table to a specified number of rows can improve performance.
-In some cases, the database manager will cease processing the query when it has determined the specified number of rows.
-If the offset-clause is also specified, the database manager will also consider the offset value in determining when to cease processing.
+In some cases, the database manager ceases to process the query when it has determined the specified number of rows.
+If the offset-clause is also specified with a constant for offset-row-count, the constant offset value is also considered when a determination is made to cease processing.